-Honey bees are a very fascinating insect which were cultivated and used by people for centuries.
+Honey bees are a very fascinating insect which have been cultivated and used by people for centuries.
 There are several passages from the bible that speak about honey.
 Bee by-products are valuable to human health for several decades.

-But, what’s it all about these interesting creatures that distinguish them from other wasps and insects.
+But, what is it about these interesting creatures that distinguish them from other wasps and insects?

-The honey bee, also called the Apis Mellifera, is a species of pests which have a intriguing chain of control and social network.
+The honey bee, also called the Apis Mellifera, is a species of insect which have an intriguing chain of control and social networks.
 It all begins with an egg, the Queen puts to a fresh brood cell.
-These cells contain nutrients which the egg must further grow.
+These cells contain nutrients which the egg must have to grow.

-But, young bees aren’t alone, and you can find nurse bees that often these older ones, and then feed them.
+Young bees aren’t alone, and you can find nurse bees around them, they are often older ones, and they feed them.
 The young worker bees grow very quickly, and begin to cocoon themselves to get their final metamorphosis into an adult.

-Worker bees have jaws that bite inward, particular odor detectors, eyes that could detect ultraviolet rays.
-It’s these perceptions that allow bees to maneuver from the shadow of the hive.
+Worker bees have jaws that bite inward, particular odor detectors, eyes that can detect ultraviolet rays.
+It’s these things that allow bees to maneuver from the shadow of the hive.

-When the employee has hatched she starts to function immediately.
-In 1 hive, you will find approximately 30 000 employee bees, roughly 500 – 2000 drones, and yet another judgment Queen bee.
+When the worker has hatched she starts to function immediately.
+In 1 hive, you will find approximately 30,000 worker bees, roughly 500 – 2,000 drones, and yet another Queen bee.

 For around three months she helps around from the uterus, tending to other youthful eggs which are in cells.
-On the next week, she chooses her first test flight in the entrance of the hive.
-After this flight is powerful, she’s a guard for your hive.
+In the next week, she has her first test flight in the entrance of the hive.
+If this flight is powerful, she’s a guard for your hive.

-The employee also helps her elderly sisters in fixing damaged cells, pack pollen in cells to the young ones, and ripening nectar in particular cells.
+The worker also helps her elderly sisters in fixing damaged cells, pack pollen in cells for the young ones, and ripening nectar in particular cells.

 The colony of bees is always buzzing 24 hours 7 days per week.